autopi-io/documentation/docs/hardware/legacy_devices/autopi_dongle/using_the_gpio_and_hdmi_connector_with_the_autopi_gen_2_casing.md

 ---
 id: using-gpio-and-hdmi-with-the-gen-2
-title: Using GPIO and HDMI with the Gen 2 AutoPi
+title: Using GPIO and HDMI
 ---

 This is a step-by-step guide on how to access the HDMI on your dongle.